swarm-lab/swarm-lab.github.io.jekyll/_posts/2015-07-26-R-videoplayR.md

 ---
-title: <code>editR</code> package
+title: <code>videoplayR</code> package
-subtitle: Rmarkdown editor with instant previewing
+subtitle: Read videos with R
 layout: default
-modal-id: editr
+modal-id: videoplayr
 date: 2015-07-26
-img: r_editR.png
+img: r_videoplayR.png
-thumbnail: r_editR-thumbnail.png
+thumbnail: r_videoplayR-thumbnail.png
 alt: image-alt
 category:
     - r-portfolio
 description:
-    <b>Description:</b> <code>editR</code> is a basic <a href="http://rmarkdown.rstudio.com/">Rmarkdown</a> editor with
-    instant previewing of your document.
-It allows you to create and edit <a href="http://rmarkdown.rstudio.com/">Rmarkdown</a> documents while instantly previewing the result of your writing and coding.
-It also allows you to render your
-    <a href="http://rmarkdown.rstudio.com/">Rmarkdown</a> file in any format permitted by the
-    <a href="https://github.com/rstudio/rmarkdown"><code>rmarkdown</code> R package</a>.
+    <b>Description:</b> <code>videoplayR</code> makes it possible to import video as R matrices for computer vision
+    applications.
+It is still in a very early stage of development and requires the installation of the
+    <a href="http://opencv.org/">OpenCV library</a> before it can be installed and can work properly.
+    <code>videoplayR</code> has only been compiled and tested on Mac OS X (10.9 and 10.10) and it is not guaranteed that
+    it will install or work properly on Windows and Linux computers at the moment.
     <br><br>
-    <b>Source code and installation instructions:</b> <a href="https://github.com/swarm-lab/editR">Click here</a>
+    <b>Source code and installation instructions:</b> <a href="https://github.com/swarm-lab/videoplayR">Click here</a>

 ---